- General Examination FAQs

 After candidates have spent so long preparing for the IBCLC examination, we very much understand that candidates are anxious to receive their results as soon as possible.
 However, it takes some time for results to be finalised – and this is for two reasons which ultimately are for the benefit of IBCLCs and candidates.

 The IBCLC is a truly global credential.
-With nearly 36,000 IBCLCs worldwide in 131 countries, the IBCLC is highly visible around the globe and represents the gold standard in lactation care.
+With over 38,000 IBCLCs worldwide in 136 countries, the IBCLC is highly visible around the globe and represents the gold standard in lactation care.
 As a world-recognised credential, many breastfeeding families seek to work with professionals who are IBCLCs.
 To score a professional examination for a global programme means that the examination must be scored in all the languages in which the examination is offered.
-In the case of the IBCLC, this constitutes 17 languages.
+In the case of the IBCLC, this constitutes 10 languages.

 Once the examination administration closes, the post-administration analysis begins.
 The IBCLC examination results are reviewed item by item.
 Any item that performed unexpectedly goes to subject matter experts (SMEs) for further review.
 This careful review takes time, but, ultimately, it is to provide the most fair and accurate results to IBCLC test-takers.